Otto von Bismarck: Germanisation

 Imperial and provincial government bureaucracies attempted to Germanise the state's national minorities situated near the borders of the empire: the Danes in the North, the Francophones in the West and Poles in the East.
 As minister president of Prussia and as imperial chancellor, Bismarck "sorted people into their linguistic [and religious] 'tribes'"; he pursued a policy of hostility in particular toward the Poles, which was an expedient rooted in Prussian history.
 "He never had a Pole among his peasants" working the Bismarckian estates; it was the educated Polish bourgeoisie and revolutionaries he denounced from personal experience, and "because of them he disliked intellectuals in politics."
 Bismarck's antagonism is revealed in a private letter to his sister in 1861: "Hammer the Poles until they despair of living [...]
 I have all the sympathy in the world for their situation, but if we want to exist we have no choice but to wipe them out: wolves are only what God made them, but we shoot them all the same when we can get at them."
 Later that year, the public Bismarck modified his belligerence and wrote to Prussia's foreign minister: "Every success of the Polish national movement is a defeat for Prussia, we cannot carry on the fight against this element according to the rules of civil justice, but only in accordance with the rules of war."

 Socialism

-Bismarck viewed the growing international socialist movement and the non-violent German Social Democratic Party (SDP), in particular, with alarm.
-Since the SDP's existence was protected by the terms of the German constitution, Bismarck found ways to weaken it, short of an outright ban.
-In 1878, he instituted the first of a series of repressive Anti-Socialist Laws forbidding socialist organizations and meetings, outlawing trade unions, closing newspapers, and banning the circulation of socialist literature.
-The SPD continued to take part in the elections, but police officers were now empowered to stop, search, and arrest SDP members and their leaders, numbers of whom were then tried by police courts (one way socialists used to get around these harsh measures was to run as independent candidates, unaffiliated with any party).
-Despite, or possibly because of the laws, the SDP steadily gained supporters and seats in the Reichstag.
+Bismarck was concerned by the growing international socialist movement, in particular the Social Democratic Workers' Party of Germany (SDAP), a predecessor of the Social Democratic Party (SPD).
+In 1878, following two failed assassination attempts against Kaiser Wilhelm I which Bismarck, without support, blamed on the SDAP, the Reichstag passed the Anti-Socialist Laws.
+They banned socialist organisations and meetings, outlawed trade unions, closed newspapers and prohibited the circulation of socialist literature.
+Altogether some 330 workers' organizations, including many trade unions, were banned during the twelve-year life of the law.
+The Anti-Socialist Laws did not, however, affect electoral laws or parliamentary immunity.
+Men who were known to have social democratic backgrounds were still able to run as individuals in elections and legally participate in parliamentary work in the Reichstag and state parliaments.